yuchen-zhang-essex/DeHate/README.md

 ![Proportion of Hateful Videos by Target Group](Images/HateTargetGroup_clear.png)

-> This figure shows the proportion of hateful videos by targeted group, separated into explicit and implicit hate.
+> The proportion of hateful videos by targeted group, separated into explicit and implicit hate.

 ---